Kong/docs.konghq.com/src/gateway/kong-production/kong-openresty.md

 ---
-title: Embedding Kong in OpenResty
+title: Embed Kong in OpenResty
 content-type: how-to
 ---

-## Embedding Kong in OpenResty
+## Embed Kong in OpenResty

 If you are running your own OpenResty servers, you can embed Kong by including the Kong Nginx sub-configuration using the `include` directive.